cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 ## Description

-This is a WordPress plugin that allows you to serve your WordPress Media Library files via the [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) cloud storage service.
+This is a WordPress plugin that allows you to serve your WordPress Media Library files via the [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html#af9kre) cloud storage service.

 From their web site:

 > *The lowest cost cloud storage on the planet: $0.005/GB a month.
 Try it and get the first 10 GB free on us.*

+## Requirements

+* PHP 5.5 or greater

 ## Installation